jellyfin/jellyfin.org/docs/general/administration/troubleshooting.md

 ## Fix Admin User Permissions

-If the Permissions for your Admin Account break, you can Restore them using simple SQL Queries.
+If the permissions for your admin account break, you can restore them using simple SQL queries.

 :::caution
 Manual changes to the database can destroy your Instance beyond repair. to prevent this create a copy of your database before executing: